sanugithub/localrepo/README.md

 git reset --hard (commit sha hash)->returns to specific unstaged changes & removes those unstaged changes

 <b>NOTE:-</b>reset means revert back to just before the add state i.e. doesn't remove the unstaged changes
+<br><br>
+Fork--> A fork is copying other github account repo to our account repo.
+Its just a rough copy.